ctsudev/development_challenge/README.md

-### Part 3 : Subjects are affected to a Cancer Center
+### Part 3 : Subjects are linked to a Cancer Center

 The goal of this part is to succeed in linking each subject to a Center.

-- Object : Subjects can now be linked to a Cancer Center
+- Objective : Subjects can now be linked to a Cancer Center
 - Story 3 :    As an anonymous user, I can add a new subject linked to one of 3 possible Centers
 - Database :